SarthakMakhija/many-flavors-of-networking-io/README.md

 [![build](https://github.com/SarthakMakhija/many-flavors-of-networking-io/actions/workflows/build.yml/badge.svg)](https://github.com/SarthakMakhija/many-flavors-of-networking-io/actions/workflows/build.yml)

-This repository is a reference implementation for the article titled "Many flavors of networking IO".
+This repository is a reference implementation for the article titled "Many flavors of Networking IO".
 It has the following implementations of TCP servers:

 1. **Single-Threaded Blocking IO**